eyzx7x/docs-supergluu-prod/3.0.0/sources/developer-guide/index.md

         final String resultJsonResponse = CommunicationService.post(u2fEndpoint, parameters);

   String resultJsonResponse contains result JSON.
-From result JSON we can extract some additionl information.
+From result JSON we can extract some additional information.
 Also we can check if enroll/authentication was success or not using this filed - u2fOperationResult.getStatus().

         // Collect output information
         LogInfo log = new LogInfo();